 - We won’t request a full paper for the proposal you present at the Conference at the time of registration nor later on.

 - Anyone who signs a proposal, and once it has been reviewed and accepted for the Conference, will necessarily have to complete their registration in the 7th AIBR Conference before APRIL 15th, 2021.
 Proposals whose authors have not registered prior to this date will be automatically eliminated from the Conference program.
 Completing the registration implies having paid the corresponding fee and provided the supporting documentation (when required) to the Organization by the set deadline.

 - All your admin for this Conference will be process through your Participant personal page.
 TO ENTER your personal space you will require your USERNAME (a 5 or 6 digit code, note that it is NOT your e-mail address) and PASSWORD.
 Both will be sent on an automated welcoming email once you register as a user on the Conference website.

-- Please take special care of style, spelling, writing, technical vocabulary and content during your user registration and when submitting your proposal.
+- Please take special care of style, spelling, writing, technical vocabulary and content during your user registration and when submitting your text.
 Please, follow the guidelines for the word count of your proposal abstract strictly.
 The information you submit will be the one the Scientific Committee will take into account when evaluating the proposals, as well as the one that will be included in the Conference Program, Book of Abstracts, certificates, etc. No spelling or style proofreading will be performed prior to the publication of the Program.
-Please, revise your proposal before sending it through the system.
+Please, revise your texts before sending it through the system.

-The following formats will be accepted for proposals:
+Seven formats will be accepted for proposals:

 Each panel will consist of a minimum of 4 communications and a maximum of 6 (including that of the panel coordinator) on a common theme.
 In total, the panel will have a maximum duration of two hours: this is, in a panel of six people, for example, fifteen minutes would be available for each speaker, and 30 minutes for general debate.